monksevillair/monksevillair.github.io/underwatercity/0_manifesto.md

 ---

 <details>
-<summary>Age 28: Autonomously map a large section of the ocean, seeking shipwrecks and scientific discoveries (“Google Street View for the Ocean”)</summary>
+<summary>Year 28: Autonomously map a large section of the ocean, seeking shipwrecks and scientific discoveries (“Google Street View for the Ocean”)</summary>

 - Set up mapping missions.
 - Develop autonomy algorithms.